appressoas/ievv_opensource/ievv_opensource/ievv_logging/README.md

         number_of_users_anonymized=4
     )

 To avoid filling the database with to many log rows, set up *cron* or *scheduled* running of this:

     python manage.py ievv_opensource_logging_items_delete_older_than_last_1000

+The logs can be (with normal django and ievv setup) found at

+    PROJECTDOMAIN/djangoadmin/ievv_logging/

+which will contain a `logging event base` that contains information about the last run for each script, and a `logging event item` that contains information about multiple runs of a given script.